namshi/coding-standards/php.md

 $logger->log("Total available stock per {$skus['GE12121212']} is: $skuTotalStock");
 ```

-### Test directory structure

-(**TBD**)

-## TBD
+## PHPDOC

-when to put phpdoc and when not?
+* All public methods should have a PHP Doc

+* All classes should have a short description.

+* The @package and @subpackage annotations are not used.

+* For type-hinting in PHPDocs and casting, use bool (instead of boolean or Boolean), int (instead of integer), float (instead of double or real);

-### Getter and Setter
+## Getter and Setter

-Let's start using getter and setter just when we need them, **when we really need to expose attributes and when
+Use getter and setter just when we need them, **when we really need to expose attributes and when
 we don't have any logic that manipulates the attributes**.
 Having getter and setter everywhere is like having public properties everywhere, breaking encapsulation.
-I would like to enforce the concept of "unbreakable domain" and IMH the proper usage of getter and setters is part of it.
+I would like to enforce the concept of "unbreakable domain" and the proper usage of getter and setters is part of it.
 There is no need to call a setter in the constructor.
-If we need to put any logic in a getter or setter my suggestion is to create a specific method for that and the getter will just forward the call
+If we need to put any logic in a getter or setter, a specific method should be created for that; the getter will then just forward the call
 or we don't expose the getter at all.

+A method SHOULD NOT start with `get` ot `set` if it's not related to a class attribute (e.g. use fetch, retrieve, load etc)
-Two benefits come to my mind with this approach:
+Two benefits major benfits with this approach:
 - stronger domain
 - better readability and less code -> simplicity